List of Hollows in Bleach: Grimmjow Jaggerjack

 Grimmjow enters the story early in the Arrancar Arc, the third Espada shown but the first to be introduced as such.
 He and his fracciónes impulsively attack Ichigo Kurosaki's hometown after learning of Ichigo's power, but are defeated by the Soul Reapers stationed there, with only Grimmjow returning alive after an aborted battle with Ichigo.
 He is demoted and maimed for this insolence and failure, but is later healed by Orihime Inoue, and regains his rank immediately by murdering his replacement, Luppi Antenor.
 After his initial battle with Ichigo, the pair form a competitive rivalry as their drive each other to grow stronger until Grimmjow is decisively defeated by Ichigo in Hueco Mundo.

 Grimmjow survives this defeat and then Quincy invasion of Hueco Mundo, becoming a reluctant ally of the protagonists so he can settle things with Ichigo once Yhwach is dealt with.
 While Ichigo, Chad and Orihime move on, Grimmjow helps Urahara in taking out the Schutzstaffel Askin Nakk Le Vaar by ripping out his heart.
 They are subsequently trapped in the dying Quincey's "Gift Ball Deluxe" ability before being saved by Neliel.

-Grimmjow is voiced by Junichi Suwabe in the Japanese version of the anime and by David Vincent in the English dub.
+Grimmjow is voiced by Junichi Suwabe in the original Japanese version of the anime and by David Vincent in the English dub.

 Luppi Antenor

 Luppi Antenor (ルピ・アンテノール, Rupi Antenōru) temporarily replaces Grimmjow Jaegerjaquez as the Sexta Espada, and has a "6" tattooed to his right hip.
 He has a youthful, androgynous appearance, and a condescending attitude, particularly towards his enemies and Grimmjow.
 The remains of his hollow mask (a top row of teeth) rest on the left side of his head, where they resemble a tiara.

 Luppi's zanpakutō is Trepadora (Torepadōra).
 In his released state, eight tendrils erupt from a carapace mounted on Luppi's back, which he can control independently to fight multiple opponents.
 The tentacles can also grow spikes to cause additional damage.

 Luppi is introduced midway through the Arrancar Arc, and serves as a minor villain and character foil to Grimmjow.
 He replaces the disgraced Grimmjow as 6th Espada, and along with Grimmjow, Yammy, and Wonderweiss, is sent to attack Karakura Town.
 Luppi fights the Soul Reapers there, and holds the upper hand until he is frozen solid by Tōshirō Hitsugaya, at which point he is forced to retreat to Hueco Mundo.
 On his return, Luppi is shocked to learn that his assault was merely a distraction from the abduction of Orihime Inoue.
 Orihime then demonstrates her healing powers to the gathered arrancars by restoring Grimmjow Jaegerjaquez's amputated arm, and Grimmjow murders Luppi to regain his Espada rank.

 During the second Wandenreich invasion months later, Luppi is revived by Mayuri to assist him in his fight against Giselle.

-Luppi is voiced by Daisuke Kishio in the Japanese version and by Michael Sinterniklaas in the English dub.
+Luppi is voiced by Daisuke Kishio in the original Japanese version and by Michael Sinterniklaas in the English dub.